ncphillips/truecoders.io/_sections/dev-team.markdown

     of experience in every aspect of the software lifecycle.
 ---

-We're all about team work.
+We are all about team work.
 From small to large projects, we ensure that the right individual is working on every step.